Guest article by Dana Minney

 Tips: Wear river shoes and bring snacks and drinks to store in a locker on the premises.
 Make sure your glasses are securely fastened to your head or around your neck or you WILL lose them on the rides.
 Of course, bring your own sunscreen and towels.
 A change of clothes will make the ride home a bit more pleasant.

-Admission fees: $54 (You can often find discount coupons for a couple dollars off, and Groupon sells discount tickets for specific dates from time to time.
-Season passes also pay for themselves quickly.)
+Admission fees: $54.99 online.
+You can often find discount coupons for a couple dollars off, and Groupon sells discount tickets for specific dates from time to time.
+Season passes also pay for themselves quickly.

 400 N. Liberty Ave., New Braunfels, TX – Website

-Most city pools and splash pads are open until September 25, 2016, daily from 9 a.m.–8 p.m.
+Most city pools and splash pads are open into September, daily from 9 a.m. to 8 p.m.
 You can always check the City of Austin’s Pools and Splash Pads list for more details.

 Quarry Splash Pad in Leander

 For a small fee, you can have a unique splash pad experience at the Quarry in Leander.
 You must make an online reservation and pay in cash upon arrival.
-The Quarry has a sandy, beach-like feel to it and will be open until September 5, 2016, from 10 a.m.–7 p.m. daily.
+The Quarry has a sandy, beach-like feel to it and is only open through the summer, from 10 a.m. to 7 p.m. daily.

 Admission fee: $2 (bring cash)